allegroai/clearml/README.md

 For feature requests or bug reports, please use [GitHub issues](https://github.com/allegroai/clearml/issues).

-Additionally, you can always find us at *clearml@allegro.ai*
+Additionally, you can always find us at *info@clear.ml*

 ## Contributing